Ground beef prices surge as farmers sell off cattle

 As of July 1, the nation’s inventory of cattle and calves stands at 98.8 million head, down 2% from a year earlier, according to the latest data from the U.S. Department of Agriculture.

-The USDA says it’s seen a huge number of female cattle sent to the feedlots, which means there’s a lot of supply right now, but not for long.
+The USDA said it’s seen a huge number of female cattle sent to the feedlots, which means there’s a lot of supply right now, but not for long.

 “You build that genetic supply in your herd, so you’ve got a quality cow and calf that you’ve built up and if you have to liquidate, it is going to take a while to build back again,” Baker said.